 As an Amazon Associate I earn from qualifying purchases.
 FOR MORE INFORMATION, PLEASE CHECK OUT MY DISCLOSURE

 If you want to bake something traditional for Easter then you can’t go wrong with Simnel Cake.

-This gently spiced bake filled with dried fruit and mixed peel and two layers of marzipan may not be as popular as the ubiquitous Creme Eggs but it’s the perfect way to celebrate Easter.
+This gently spiced cake with dried fruit, mixed peel and two layers of marzipan may not be as popular as the ubiquitous Creme Eggs but it’s the perfect way to celebrate Easter.

 Simnel Cake History

 This light fruit cake has a really long history behind it, dating back to Medieval times.
 Think about that next time you take a bite – you are literally tasting history!

 “Simnel” likely derives from the Latin “simila” meaning fine flour, though there are all sorts of legends and stories associated with the name.

 Traditionally the cakes were given by servant girls to their mothers when they went home on Mothering Sunday, also known as Simnel Sunday.

 These days a Simnel is mostly considered the traditional Easter Cake.

 Why is Simnel cake decorated with eleven marzipan balls?